Florian: The Emperor's Stallion

 Florian: The Emperor's Stallion (Florian: Das Pferd des Kaisers), also published as Florian: An Emperor's Horse and Florian the Lipizzaner, is a 1933 novel by the Austrian writer Felix Salten, made in 1940 to the film Florian.
-The novel tells the story of a Lipizzan horse during and after the decline of the Hapsburg monarchy in Vienna, circa 1901–1930.
+The novel tells the story of a Lipizzan horse during and after the decline of the Habsburg monarchy in Vienna, circa 1901–1930.

 Plot

 The storyline of Florian can be divided in four sections.
 First, the childhood of Florian in Lipizza (currently Lipica, Slovenia) is depicted.
 Second, the story follows Florian in the Spanish Riding School where he performs with great excellence to aristocrats and monarchs, becoming a leading horse and a favourite of the emperor Francis Joseph.
 The third section – after a short episode back in the Lipizza Stud Farm where Florian sires offspring – presents Florian's career in the Imperial Mews of Vienna where Florian and his mates pull the emperor's coach.
 Finally, after the outbreak of World War I and death of the emperor, Florian becomes unemployed, is auctioned, abused by a city coachman, and sold as useless.
-During the whole novel, the fate of the horse is set against a historical background – the dying Hapsburg empire.
+During the whole novel, the fate of the horse is set against a historical background – the dying Habsburg empire.